Wide range of payment services. Payment cards issue. Equity capital – EUR 350 000. Licensing time – 3 months.

 Reasons why Lithuania is top jurisdiction for E-money institution licensing:

 – No particular requirement for company management to reside in Lithuania.

 – Application for a license submitted without establishing a company.
 Incorporation of a company starts only after the license granted.

-– Non-banks have a direct access to Single Euros Payment Area (SEPA) through the CENTROlink payment system managed by the Bank of Lithuania (Regulator).
+– Direct access to Single Euros Payment Area (SEPA) through the CENTROlink payment system managed by the Bank of Lithuania (Central Bank).
 Only the banks in other jurisdictions can access SEPA directly.
-The Bank of Lithuania creates an infrastructure for instant payments that according to European Instant Payments Initiative will guarantee pan-European reach.

 – Remote client verification.
 Innovative “know your customer” processes for remote client verification allows open the accounts without physical presence of the client.

 – No sanctions for the first year.
 The Bank of Lithuania is committed to support start-ups and not to issue punishment for minor infringements during the first year of operation.

 – Start-up visa.
 Special visas for citizens of non-EU/EEA countries running innovative businesses in Lithuania.